abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Group homomorphism between different groups](group_homomorphism_addition_multiplication.svg)

 Wait, what were we talking about?
 Oh yes - group homomorphisms are functors.
-To see why, we switch to the category-theoretic representation of groups (to make the diagram simpler I am using the group **mod3** as the output group instead of mod11**.)
+To see why, we switch to the category-theoretic representation of groups (to make the diagram simpler I am using the group **mod3** as the target group instead of mod11**.)

 ![Group homomorphism as a functor](group_homomorphism_functor.svg)

 Object mapping
 ---

-By definition Groups/monoids are categories that have just one object, so there is only one possible object mapping between any couple of groups/monoids - one that maps the object of the input group to the object of the output group.
+By definition Groups/monoids are categories that have just one object, so there is only one possible object mapping between any couple of groups/monoids - one that maps the object of the source group to the object of the target group.

 Morphism mapping
 ---